SC man who kidnapped Johns Island girl told FBI he killed girlfriend, prosecutor says

 Officials said Evans had stayed with Hayden after his release from state prison in early February.

 Williams said Evans told the FBI he stabbed Hayden during a fight at her home.
 She ran into a nearby wooded area, and he chased after her.
-Hayden collapsed in the woods.
-Evans said he left her there.
+Hayden collapsed in the woods, Evans told investigators, where he believes she died.
+Evans told investigators he left her there, though her body has not been recovered, prosecutors said.

-On Feb.
-13, authorities said Evans accosted a woman as she returned to her Whitney Lake home with her children.
-Evans, 37, forced the woman inside and beat and sexually assaulted her before taking her 4-year-old daughter.
+The prosecutor, Williams, told the judge that the woman's memory and cognitive abilities had been severely affected by the attack.
+One of the few things she could recall was yelling for the 4-year-old to run and hide.
+Evans would eventually find her hiding in a bedroom with the 2-year-old, Williams told the judge.
+Evans took the 4-year-old and fled the home, leaving the mother gravely injured with multiple facial fractures and bleeding on her brain.
+She fell in and out of consciousness until officers arrived at her home that evening after she didn't pick up her two other kids from school.

+But now she was gone.
+The girl's abduction ignited a frenzied search by local, state and national authorities.

-He fled to Alabama, where the girl was rescued Feb.
-14 after railroad workers spotted her in a parked car with a man who was asleep.
+Meanwhile, Evans fled with the young girl to Alabama.
+The next day, Valentine's Day, railroad workers spotted her in a parked car with a man who was asleep, authorities said.
+Police arrived at the scene after the workers reported what they saw.

+She had been dressed in what appeared to be adult clothing, prosecutors said.
+Authorities also said she was sexually assaulted.

 The Post and Courier does not name victims of sexual assault.

-Evans was arrested in Mississippi driving a stolen car following a police pursuit, authorities said.
+Evans was arrested in Mississippi driving another stolen car following a police pursuit, authorities said.

 Evans also faces state charges of kidnapping, attempted murder, first-degree criminal sexual conduct, armed robbery, first-degree burglary and weapon possession.